 Glow is a data research and analytics firm with the central goal of delivering rapid response insights.
 To take part in the fortnightly GlowGet study, contact Nicky at email@example.com.

-Glow is an independent agency, with no political affiliations.
+Glow is a research technology business with no political affiliations.